keeplearningandtrying/notes/spring-notes.md

 and MockMvc (include support for HtmlUnit WebClient and Selenium WebDriver).
 For more fine-grained control of MockMVC the @AutoConfigureMockMvc annotation can be used.

+@WebMvcTest is the web test slice in Spring Boot 1.4.
+When it is present, you instruct Spring Boot that a web environment is required and that only the specified controller(s) should be instantiated.

 Test repository